joecym/P4_advanced_lane_lines/writeup.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-In the 20th code box, I defined a function to evaluate the curvature and here is the result:
+In the 20th code box, I defined a function to evaluate the curvature and here are the resulting left and right curvatures for each of the eight test images:

 ![alt text][image13]